-The online TAC Case Open Tool (http://www.cisco.com/tac/caseopen) is the fastest way to open P3 and P4 cases.
-(Your network is minimally impaired or you require product information).
+Using the online TAC Case Open Tool is the fastest way to open P3 and P4 cases.
+(P3 and P4 cases are those in which your network is minimally impaired or for which you require product information.)
 After you describe your situation, the TAC Case Open Tool automatically recommends resources for an immediate solution.
-If your issue is not resolved using these recommendations, your case will be assigned to a Cisco TAC engineer.
+If your issue is not resolved using the recommended resources, your case will be assigned to a Cisco TAC engineer.
+The online TAC Case Open Tool is located at this URL: